prezi/fail/cli/README.md

  - command line options
  - `-D` via `JAVA_OPTS`
  - properties file
+  - the path defined in the system property `fail.propertiesFile`, or if that isn't set:
+  - `~/.fail.properties`, or if it doesn't exist:
+  - no properties file loaded
  - Default values hard-coded in `fail`

- The properties file to load, if it exists:
-  - the path defined in the system property `fail.propertiesFile`, or if that isn't set:
-  - in the CLI `~/.fail.properties`
-  - in the server `/etc/prezi/fail-api/fail-api.properties`

 ### Full list of supported configuration options for the client